Resource-constrained Project Scheduling with Time-of-Use Energy Tariffs and Machine States: A Logic-based Benders Decomposition Approach: Logic-Based Benders Decomposition

-In the particular case $\alpha = 1$, this objective function~\eqref{eq:cp-obj} does not need to be added to the CP, since our subproblem is therefore considered as a feasibility problem.
-However, at the end of the search, after an optimal solution has been found, it can be relevant to recompute its associated subproblem in view of the objective function, such that we could retrieve the optimal makespan of the master optimal solution (this is only for a practical perspective; it does not change anything on the optimal cost of the optimal solution).
+As in the monolithic CP described in Section~\ref{sec:constraint_programming}, constraints~\eqref{eq:cp-capacity} ensure that the capacities of each resource are not exceeded.
+Constraints~\eqref{eq:cp-precedences} model the precedence constraints.
+Constraints~\eqref{eq:cp-horizon} prevent tasks from being scheduled after the end of the schedule horizon, while constraints~\eqref{eq:cp-fixed-ee} impose that energy-intensive tasks start at the same time as in the master solution.
+The Objective~\eqref{eq:cp-obj} minimizes the makespan.
+In the particular case $\alpha = 1$, this objective function~\eqref{eq:cp-obj} does not need to be added to the CP, since our subproblem is therefore considered a feasibility problem.
+However, at the end of the search, after an optimal solution has been found, it can be relevant to recompute its associated subproblem in view of the objective function, such that we could retrieve the optimal makespan of the master optimal solution (this is only for a practical perspective; it does not change anything on the optimal cost of energy).

-When the subproblems cannot find a valid solution for a given energy-intensive task schedule given by the Master, we compute the minimal infeasibility set $\mathcal{I}nf \subseteq \mathcal{J}$ over the constraints~\eqref{eq:cp-fixed-ee}.
-This set contains the variables appearing in the minimal conflict causing the infeasibility.
-Since the conflict is minimal, the removal of any one of these constraints will remove that particular cause for infeasibility.
-Note that there may exist other conflicts in the solution.
-This set can be computed automatically by the CP solver \citep{laborie2018ibm} if it proves the infeasibility of the subproblem.
-However, in rare cases (which seem not to have occurred in our experiments), the solver cannot prove the infeasibility in a reasonable amount of time, thus preventing the calculation of $\mathcal{I}nf$.
-Once this set is found, the following cuts are added to the master.
+Let us denote $\mathcal{X}^\dagger = \{x_{jt}\ |\ x_{jt} \in \mathcal{X}, \hat{x}_{jt} = 1\}$.
+When the subproblems cannot find a valid solution for a given energy-intensive task schedule given by the master, we compute the minimal infeasibility set $\mathcal{I}nf \subseteq \mathcal{X}^\dagger$ over the constraints~\eqref{eq:cp-fixed-ee}.
+This set contains the variables appearing in the minimal conflict that causes the infeasibility.
+Since the conflict is minimal, the removal of any one of these constraints will remove that particular cause of infeasibility.
+Note that there may be other conflicts in the solution.
+This set can be automatically computed by the CP solver \citep{laborie2018ibm} if it proves the infeasibility of the subproblem.
+If the solver cannot compute this subset in a reasonable amount of time, then, since we know the solution is infeasible , we set $\mathcal{I}nf = \mathcal{X}^\dagger$.
+Once this set is determined, the following cuts are added to the master.

 \paragraph{Feasibility cuts}